codepool/codepool.github.io/_posts/2018-06-27-rate-limiting-using-redis-lists-and-sorted-sets.markdown

 categories: jekyll update
 comments: true
 ---
-Rate limiting is the process where you restrict your users to access an API or service to prevent too many malicious requests bring down your servers.
+Rate limiting is the process where you restrict your users to access an API or service to prevent too many malicious requests from bringing down your servers.
 While the basic rate limiting can be easily configured on load balancers like Nginx, you might want to consider implementing your custom solution for a more specific business use case.
 Following are some of the use cases that need rate limiting :

 1. Free SMS service might restrict a user to send only 10 SMS per day.
 1. Many services such as Google APIs put rate limit on their API usage per day based on API key.